Start Now: How to Save Money, a Lot of Money.

 That’s the de facto benchmark for personal savings in the United States since 2012, the year the Federal Reserve added the following question to its annual Survey of Household Economics and Decisionmaking (SHED): Suppose that you have an emergency expense that costs $400.
 Based on your current financial situation, how would you pay for this expense?

 The 2020 SHED data shows 36 percent of adults would “have difficulty” paying the $400.
-That’s a lot of people.
+That’s a lot of people and not a lot of money..

 Another SHED staple is “Have you set aside emergency or rainy-day funds that would cover your expenses for three months?”
 Only 55 percent of U.S. adults have.
 That means nearly half haven’t.